 This course investigates the practice and ideal of community in America both on a national and a local level, asking students to engage in specific projects aimed at strengthening the public sphere and fostering community life.
 We will consider the nature and limits of democracy, the meaning of belonging, the experience of stigma and exclusion, the concepts of civic responsibility and public discourse, and the conflict and compromises inherent in political advocacy.
 This course will pay particular attention to the struggles of often-marginalized groups to build healthy and just communities.
 Coursework will include contemporary and historical case studies, literary depictions, and more theoretical readings, as well as a substantial commitment to the development and fulfillment of projects that assess or respond to contemporary concerns.
 Projects may range from youth work, to cultural events, to work on local policy goals, environmental, poverty and rights initiatives, or the 2012 elections.

 Limited to 20 students.
 Spring semester.
-Professor K. Sánchez-Eppler and Ms. Mead, Director of the Center for Community Engagement.2014-15: Offered in Spring 2015
+Professor K. Sánchez-Eppler and Ms. Mead, Director of the Center for Community Engagement.2016-17: Not offered

 This course is an interdisciplinary introduction to Asian/Pacific/American Studies.
 We will begin by looking at the founding of the field through the student-led social movements of the 1960s and ask ourselves how relevant these origins have been to the subsequent development of the field.
 We will then use questions that arise from this material to guide our overview of the histories, cultures, and communities that make up the multiplicity of Asian/Pacific America.
 Topics will include, but not be limited to, the racialization of Asian Americans through immigrant exclusion and immigration law; the role of U.S. imperialism and global geo-politics in shaping migration from Asia to the U.S., the problems and possibilities in a pan-ethnic label like A/P/A, interracial conflict and cooperation, cultural and media representations by and about Asian Americans, diaspora, and homeland politics.
 In addition, throughout the semester we will practice focusing on the relationships between race, gender, class, sexuality, and nation.
 The ultimate goal of the course is to develop a set of analytic tools that students can then use for further research and inquiry.